avideep/academic-kickstart/content/publication/medoid/index.md

 based weighting scheme to overcome these limitations.
-The experimental results using various standard benchmark data sets have shown that the proposed method outperforms different state of the art classifiers.
+The experimental results using various standard benchmark data sets have shown that the proposed method outperforms different state of the art classifiers."
 ---